What do you do when a crisis hits?

-The technique Inner Leadership recommends for rapid grounding is called Anchoring.
-The more strongly you build your anchor, the better you will be able to hold firm, no matter what kind of storm is raging around you.
+The simple technique that Inner Leadership recommends for rapid grounding is called Anchoring.
+The stronger you build your anchor, the better you will hold firm, no matter what kinds of storm is raging around you.

-To build an anchor, start by remembering a time when you felt especially alive, in flow, operating to the maximum of your ability: a state that would be useful for you to be able to recall at will.
+To build a strong anchor, start by remembering a time when you felt fully alive, in flow, operating to the maximum of your ability: a state that you would like to be able to recall at will.

-Write down now what you remember about that flow state.
+What do you remember best about that flow state?
 Where were you?
 Who were you with?
 What were you doing?
 What were you working to achieve?
 How did you feel?
 How was your body positioned?
 What was your posture?
 How were you holding your arms, back, and head?
 What did it feel like to be so grounded?
 Could you see, hear, taste, smell, or feel anything special?